mailwatch/mailwatch-docs/_posts/2017-03-23-installing.md

 ### Notes for PHP configuration

-PHP should have the following set in php.ini (possibly others too....)
+PHP should have at least the following set in php.ini (possibly others too):

 ```ini
 safe_mode = Off